Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Your cyst is red and swollen.

-- Your cyst has white or yellow fluid coming out of it.
+- Your cyst has pus draining from it.

 - You have questions or concerns about your condition or care.